alexunderch/alexunderch.github.io/_posts/2026-07-21-better-together.md

 Additionally, the method puts two critical assumptions on the collective:

 1. $\frac{1}{n}\sum_{i=1}^n \|\nabla f_i(\theta_i) - \nabla f(\theta)\|^2 \leq \zeta^2, \quad \forall \theta$. $\zeta$ measures how different agents' local problems are.
 In our Alife setting it is small when neighbours face similar subproblems (smooth landscape) and large when they don't (patchy environment, competition).
-2. Spectral gap (1 - the second largest eigenvalue) of $W$ is bounded between 0 and 1.
-It measures connectivity and shortly requires some interation to be present.
+2. Spectral gap (1 - the second largest eigenvalue) of $W$ is bounded between 0 and 1, staying bounded away from zero.
+It measures connectivity and shortly requires some interaction to be present.

 | Topology        | $\rho$ (approx) | Mixing time | Variance reduction     |
 | --------------- | --------------- | ----------- | ---------------------- |